imgag/ClinCNV/README.md

 ## Quick launch

-More informative manuals are located in the `doc` folder.
+More informative and updated manuals are located in the `doc` folder. **The order of reading**: install.md, preliminary_steps.md, and then you may choose the type of analysis that is interesting for you - _germline_, _somatic_, or _trios_.

-You can try to start ClinCNV as follows:
+You can try to start ClinCNV as follows (after the preparation of files `.cov`, `.bed`):

 ```
-Rscript firstStep.R --normal normal.cov --out outputFolder --bed annotatedBedFile --folderWithScript $PWD
+Rscript clinCNV.R --normal normal.cov --out outputFolder --bed annotatedBedFile.bed --folderWithScript $PWD
 ```

 for *germline* samples and for *somatic* as

 ```
-Rscript firstStep.R --normal normal.cov --tumor tumor.cov  --out outputFolder --pair fileWithPairs --bed annotatedBedFile --folderWithScript $PWD
+Rscript clinCNV.R --normal normal.cov --tumor tumor.cov  --out outputFolder --pair fileWithPairs.txt --bed annotatedBedFile.bed --folderWithScript $PWD
 ```

-If it does not work, check if your files (.cov, .bed, file with pairs) are concordant with the descriptions below.
+`.cov` is a matrix of coverages (merged from many samples). `.bed` file has to be annotated with GC-content (from 0 to 1, should be in 4th column).

 ## Use cases